Updated 18 May 2020

 Being the photographer for the day doesn’t mean you have to be behind the camera all the time!
 Be part of your family portraits by downloading a mobile app that connects your smartphone to your camera.
 Through these apps, your phone acts as a remote control, shutter and viewfinder all in one – enabling you to take a picture even when you’re away from the camera.

-#HHWT Tip: The PlayMemories Mobile app is also useful if you’d like to make quick transfers of photos from your camera and into your phone.
+For those with a Sony camera, the PlayMemories Mobile app is useful if you’d like to make quick transfers of photos from your camera and into your phone.
 Your loved ones will be happy to know they’ll receive the pictures almost immediately after they’re taken!

-3. Take breath-taking OOTDs by focusing on the eye
+3. Nail your OOTDs by focusing on the eye

 4. Turn towards the light for a flawless selfie

-If you’re outdoors, the prime time for a selfie is during the golden hour, which typically occurs between 6.30 to 7pm in Singapore!
-To be extra sure, find out the golden hours of the day here.
+If you decide to take your OOTD outdoors - whether in the backyard or front porch - the prime time for a selfie is during the golden hour, which typically occurs between 6.30 to 7pm in Singapore and 6pm to 7pm in Malaysia!
 There’s nothing like the good old sunset glow to let your facial highlights sparkle!

-5. Bring your tripod along for unique night shots of sparklers!
+5. Use a tripod for unique night shots of sparklers

 If you want your subjects in focus while they wave the sparklers around, you’ll have to ask them to remain still, else risk being distorted.
 With all these conditions fulfilled, you can surely anticipate some picture-perfect memories of a fun-filled Raya visit with your loved ones!